 Tea has been cultivated for thousands of years, reaching all corners of the world.
-It transcends borders because it requires global trade and yet locale place cultivates its own flavour and drinking customs.Tea truly has the power to bring people together, and has the power to sustain the lives of those involved in its production for thousands of years to come.
+It transcends borders because it requires global trade and yet each locale cultivates its own flavour and drinking customs.Tea truly has the power to bring people together, and has the power to sustain the lives of those involved in its production for thousands of years to come.

 Asia is the world’s largest tea producer and accounts for 70% of the world tea market.
-Most tea begins its journey on a farm or planation.
+Most tea begins its journey on a farm or plantation.
 Many tea growers are smallholder farmers – who total 9 million out of the estimated 13 million people involved in tea production.

 Smallholders produce the majority of tea in China, Sri Lanka, and Kenya, which together account for almost 50% of worldwide tea production.
 On the farm, the seedlings are planted and once the bushes are ready to be picked, they are gathered by pickers, who are usually women.

 The female labour force can pick as much as 21 kilograms of tea per day per person.
 After the tea is picked, the leaves are weighed on the premises and are then transported to the next stage of transformation from tea leaf to tea bag — the tea factory.

 When the tea reaches the factory, it is processed so that some moisture is removed and the final products leave the factory with 2.5-3% moisture.
 At this stage of processing, machinery is used to sift, shred, ferment, and dry the tea.